flokabukie/Credit-Card-Fraud-Detection/README.md

 ### *Deployment*

 This project includes a Streamlit web application that has been deployed on Hugging Face.
-You can interact with the deployed app here.

 Below are some screenshots of the app with all necessary files and running app